US agencies: Industrial control system malware discovered

 BOSTON (AP) — Multiple U.S. government agencies issued a joint alert Wednesday warning of the discovery of malicious cyber tools created by unnamed advanced threat actors that they said were capable of gaining “full system access” to multiple industrial control systems.

+One of the cybersecurity firms involved, Mandiant, said in a report that the tools’ functionality was “consistent with the malware used in Russia’s prior physical attacks.”
+It called the tools “exceptionally rare and dangerous.”

-But the CEO of one of the cybersecurity companies involved in the effort, Robert M. Lee of Dragos, says it has high confidence the malware was developed by a state actor and was configured to initially target liquified natural gas and electric power sites in North America.
+The CEO of another government partner, Robert M. Lee of Dragos, agreed that a state actor almost certainly crafted the malware, which he said was configured to initially target liquified natural gas and electric power sites in North America.

-Lee would not name the state actor, referring questions to the U.S. government.
-Nor would he explain how the malware was discovered, other than to say it was caught “before an attack was attempted.”
+Lee referred questions on the state actor’s identity to the U.S. government and would not explain how the malware was discovered other than to say it was caught “before an attack was attempted.”

 “We’re actually one step ahead of the adversary.
 None of us want them to understand where they screwed up,” said Lee.
 “Big win.”

-The Cybersecurity and Infrastructure Security Agency, which published the alert, did not immediately respond to a request for details on the discovery or threat actor.
+The Cybersecurity and Infrastructure Security Agency, which published the alert, declined to identify the threat actor.

 The U.S. government has warned critical infrastructure industries the gird for possible cyberattacks from Russia as retaliation for severe economic sanctions imposed on Moscow in response to its Feb.
 24 invasion of Ukraine.